-The Form 5471 is used to report ownership in certain foreign corporations.
+Form 5471 is used to report ownership in certain foreign corporations.
 This form can be very complicated, especially if it is a Controlled Foreign Corporation and therefore may be subject to issues such as Internal Revenue Code section 965, Subpart F income, and GILTI.
-What makes the form more complicated in other forms is because it requires the taxpayer to balance the finances of the company, which can be extremely difficult for taxpayers with no financial or accounting background.
+What makes the form more complicated in other forms is that it requires the taxpayer to balance the finances of the company, which can be extremely difficult for taxpayers with no financial or accounting background.

 Form 5472 for Corporations owned by Nonresidents

 Form 5472 is used by foreign persons to report ownership in a US company or disregarded entity and/or foreign companies operating in the United States (subject to permanent establishment exceptions under certain treaties).
-Part four of Form 5472 has a significant amount of transactions that requires reporting.
+Part four of Form 5472 has a significant amount of transactions that require reporting.
 The reporting is done by the foreign corporation on behalf of the foreign person.

 While most types of distributions are reportable, it is important to note that dividend distributions do not qualify as reportable transactions.